 In either case, site-specific weather data can be viewed on the display screen and simultaneously fed to plume dispersion software (CAMEO®*/ALOHA®*, PEAC-WMD®**, COBRA, etc.).
 These programs graphically display a chemical plume overlaid on a map of the immediate vicinity, which allows Incident Command to make confident decisions based on reliable data.

 WEATHERPAK measures wind speed and direction (every second), temperature, humidity, and barometric pressure.
 Then it computes the values prescribed by the US EPA to properly update a plume model.
 The data is then transmitted to a computer from one to five miles line-of-sight via radio.

 *CAMEO/ALOHA: registered trademarks of the US EPA and NOAA

 **PEAC-WMD: registered trademark of Aristatek, Inc.

-The touch screen on the new MTR INTERCEPT® display features Coastal's proprietary INTERCEPT® data collection, display and forwarding software.
+The touch screen on the new RESPONSE INTERCEPT® display features Coastal's proprietary INTERCEPT® data collection, display and forwarding software.
 All weather data is quickly accessed through tabs at the top of the easy-to-use interface.

 User customizable Log files are stored for 30 days and can be exported through the user interface.